sneha-06-03/_Keywords/README.md

 Cable internet is a high-speed internet service that uses coaxial cable lines, the same infrastructure that delivers cable television.
 It typically provides faster speeds than DSL because it can carry more data.
 # FIBRE OPTICS:
 Fiber optics is a technology that uses thin strands of glass or plastic (fiber) to transmit data as light signals.
 This allows for extremely high-speed internet connections with greater bandwidth than traditional copper cables like those used in DSL and cable internet.
+# SATELLITE:
+Satellite internet is a type of internet connection that uses satellites to provide access to the internet.
+It’s particularly useful in rural or remote areas where traditional wired connections like DSL or cable may not be available.